Lymphoma is a type of blood cancer that affects white blood cells called lymphocytes, which are an important part of your immune system.

-If you’re in your teens or twenties, and want to know how other people your age have coped with a lymphoma diagnosis, take a look at Blood Cancer Uncovered.
+If you’re in your teens or twenties, and want to know how other people your age have coped with a lymphoma diagnosis, take a look at our blood cancer and young adults pages.

 A common symptom of lymphoma is lumps.
 These are swollen lymph nodes (glands).
 You may get painless swellings in your neck, collarbone, armpit, groin or other parts of your body.

 Some swollen lymph nodes can press on organs and cause pain in your chest, coughing, breathlessness, or pain in your stomach area.

 Other symptoms include: